mitranim/sublime-fmt/readme.md

 * Format on demand.
 Optionally auto-format on save.
 * Configure executables and other settings per _scope_ (syntax type: `source.go`, `source.rust` and so on).
-* Preserve cursor and scroll position when formatting.
+* Optionally preserve cursor and scroll position when formatting, via `"merge_type": "diff"`.
 * Show errors in an output panel (configurable).
 * Format either an entire file, or only selection.
   * Selection formatting works for embedded syntaxes, such as JS inside HTML.